clavataai/gosdk/README.md

 ## License

-This SDK is distributed under the MIT License.
-See [LICENSE](LICENSE) for more information.
+This SDK is distributed under the Apache 2.0 License.
+See [LICENSE](./LICENSE-2.0.txt) for more information.

 ---